dufrenoyl/cb-workshop-2d/VMSETUP.md

 ### NAT

 If you just want to access the outside world from within the VM then a NAT interface is enough.
 _The NAT interface should be there by default._
 The NAT IP is automatically assigned and is usually something like '10.0.2.15'.

-In order to enable access from the outside world via NAT (to connect to Couchbase from host), there are 2 options:
+In order to enable access from the outside world via NAT, 2 options:
-  * NAT Port forwarding on the same interface.
+  1. NAT Port forwarding on the same interface.
-  * Create a new interface Host-only.
+  2. Create a new interface Host-only as described below.
 [Host only](#host-only)

-To enable NAT Port Forwarding, under the network settings of the VM's NAT network define the following port forwardings:
+To enable NAT Port Forwarding, under the network settings of the VM's NAT network define the following port forwarding:

 | Name          | Host port        | Guest port |
 | ------------- |------------------|----------- |